medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/3-genesis-oracle.md

 panacead start
 ```

-## Generate oracle key pair and remote reports in Oracle and register them with Panacea
+## Oracle Key Pair and Remote Report

 The genesis oracle must create an oracle private key and public key to use for data encryption/decryption.
-The oracle also issues to allow others to prove that the genesis oracle is running inside secure enclave and the oracle key pair is generated inside the enclave.
+The oracle also issues a remote report to allow others to prove that the genesis oracle is running inside secure enclave and the oracle key pair is generated inside the enclave.

 ### Generates oracle key pair and remote report in oracle
 The genesis oracle needs to generate an oracle key pair and a remote report.